 So, What is Revenue Cycle Management or RCM?

 Revenue cycle management, or RCM, refers to the process of identifying, collecting and managing the revenue of a practice based on the services that it renders.
 The cycle begins the moment the patient makes an appointment and ends when all the payments are collected.
-There are several steps involved in RCM that should be carried out efficiently to ensure a faster and better payment cycle.
+There are several steps involved in RCM process that should be carried out efficiently to ensure a faster and better payment cycle.
 Revenue cycle management can be highly difficult and complex, therefore requires a great deal of effort from the side of the practice to learn and understand the various processes involved.
 Any inefficiency in the management can disrupt the full functioning of the practice and can reduce the revenue flow.
-Identifying and rectifying the mistakes in RCM could be the best way to minimize the loss in revenue for your practice.
+Identifying and rectifying the mistakes in your revenue cycle management could be the best way to minimize the loss in revenue for your practice.

 Here are some of the common mistakes in RCM